grucloud/grucloud/docusaurus/docs/azure/resources/compute/RestorePointCollection.md

                           },
                           securityType: {
                             type: 'string',
                             description: 'Specifies the SecurityType of the virtual machine.
-It is set as TrustedLaunch to enable UefiSettings. <br><br> Default: UefiSettings will not be enabled unless this property is set as TrustedLaunch.',
+It has to be set to any specified value to enable UefiSettings. <br><br> Default: UefiSettings will not be enabled unless this property is set.',
-                            enum: [ 'TrustedLaunch' ],
+                            enum: [ 'TrustedLaunch', 'ConfidentialVM' ],
                             'x-ms-enum': {
                               name: 'SecurityTypes',
                               modelAsString: true